eProsima/vulcanexus/docs/rst/tutorials/micro/custom_types/custom_types.rst

 It is possible to create custom types that compose members from another ROS 2 message type packages.
 For example a member with type ``Point32`` from the ROS 2 package ``geometry_msgs``.

-First of all, the dependency shall be included in  in the ``CMakeLists.txt``:
+First of all, the dependency shall also be included in  in the ``CMakeLists.txt``:

 .. code-block:: text